-The museum itself features eleven departments, each of which portray different influences beet sugar (and other sweeteners in general) has had on Berlin and the world.
-With the museum’s large collection, visitors can see how the sugar has influenced technology, science, the economy, art, and even folklore.
+The museum itself features eleven departments, each of which portrays different influences beet sugar (and other sweeteners in general) has had on Berlin and the world.
+With the museum’s large collection, visitors can see how sugar has influenced technology, science, the economy, art, and even folklore.

 Know Before You Go